Independent-AI-Labs/AMI-DOMAINS/marketing/research/ai-enablers/README.md

 └── logs/<subdir>/                    # JSONL event streams + result manifests per script run
 ```

+> **Trust boundary:** All factual research must come through the Browser MCP tool.
+It is the only trusted source of content—do not rely on memory, prior exports, or any other channel.

 ## Core Scripts
 | Script | Purpose | Typical First Step |
 | --- | --- | --- |